Veolia Transport: New Zealand

 Veolia Transport Auckland has since been passed on to Veolia Transdev and grouped with Veolia Transport and old Transdev's Australian operations to form Transdev Australasia.

 North America

+In 2012, the company managed 200 public transport networks in the United States and Canada, including 48 bus lines.
 Veolia Transportation was the North American business unit of Veolia Transport It has since been passed on to Transdev and renamed Transdev North America in 2014.

 Canada

 In April 2005 Veolia were awarded the contract in York Region in suburban Toronto, Ontario, Canada running the bus rapid transit (BRT) naming the routes VIVA and joining with York Region Transit (YRT) as a one fare transit system.

 Veolia also operated transit services in the Greater Montreal Area.